Photos by Paul Baker, Stadium Journey

 Fans 3

-Of the four legendary Beanpot hockey schools, Harvard falls last in terms of attendance.
-The Crimson draw around 2,400 fans per game, a most respectable number.
+Harvard lags behind Boston’s other four Beanpot schools in terms of attendance.
+The Crimson draw around 2,400 fans per game, which puts them in the middle of the pack nationwide.
 Fans who come to the Bright-Landry Center are enthusiastic and knowledgeable about the team, even if they’re not the most vocal fans out there (would you expect any different at an Ivy League school?).

-The dedicated student sections dubbed the “Crim-Zone,” are rarely filled with Harvard students, as most tend to spread out around the arena.
+The dedicated student section, dubbed the “Crim-Zone,” is rarely filled with Harvard students, as most tend to spread out around the arena.
 A rowdy student section just wouldn’t feel right here, anyway.
-During Stadium Journey’s most recent visit, the Crim-Zone was commandeered by New Hampshire students, who spent the evening bringing their chants and routines to Harvard.
+During Stadium Journey’s most recent visit, the Crim-Zone was filled with random fans rather than students, who do turn out in decent numbers.

 Access 4